Screenly/Anthias/README.md

 Go through the steps in [this documentation](/docs/balena-fleet-deployment.md) to deploy Anthias on your own Balena fleet.

-## Migrating assets from Anthias to Screenly
+## :up: Migrating assets from Anthias to Screenly

 This feature is only available in devices running Raspberry Pi OS at the moment.